Historic Crete & The Minoans: Fountains

 Where did Garden Water Fountains Originate from?

+The incredible construction of a fountain allows it to provide clean water or shoot water high into air for dramatic effect and it can also serve as an excellent design feature to complement your home.
 From the onset, outdoor fountains were simply there to serve as functional elements.
 Water fountains were connected to a spring or aqueduct to supply potable water as well as bathing water for cities, townships and villages.
 Up to the late nineteenth century, water fountains had to be near an aqueduct or reservoir and higher than the fountain so that gravity could make the water move downwards or shoot high into the air.
 Fountains were an optimal source of water, and also served to decorate living areas and memorialize the designer.
 Animals or heroes made of bronze or stone masks were often times used by Romans to beautify their fountains.
 Throughout the Middle Ages, Muslim and Moorish garden planners included fountains to create mini depictions of the gardens of paradise.
 King Louis XIV of France wanted to illustrate his dominion over nature by including fountains in the Gardens of Versailles.
 To mark the entrance of the restored Roman aqueducts, the Popes of the 17th and 18th centuries commissioned the building of baroque style fountains in the spot where the aqueducts entered the city of Rome

 The end of the nineteenth century saw the rise in usage of indoor plumbing to supply drinking water, so urban fountains were relegated to purely decorative elements.
 Impressive water effects and recycled water were made possible by replacing the force of gravity with mechanical pumps.